Darxo/Hardened/README.md

 - Any Melee Attack Skill that has a Range of at least 2 tiles may have to deal with the new **Crowded** mechanic:
 - Every adjacent ally (except the first two) causes -5% Hitchance with such a skill
 - Every adjacent enemy causes -10% Hitchance with such a skill
+- This effect does not count adjacent characters who are 2 or more levels above or below
 - As a consequence of the **Crowded** mechanic, 2-tile melee attacks lose the vanilla hitchance penalty to attack adjacent targets

 ### Crossbows & Firearms